umurkarakas/surgery-sft/README.md

 # Surgery-SFT: Cataract Surgery Video Analysis

-This repository contains tools for processing cataract surgery videos, generating question-answer pairs, and fine-tuning a vision-language model (Qwen2.5-VL) to analyze surgical procedures.
+This repository contains the code for my Applied Deep Learning (Winter Semester 24/25) Course Project at Ludwig Maximilian University of Munich.
+The project focuses on processing cataract surgery videos, generating question-answer pairs, and fine-tuning a vision-language model (Qwen2.5-VL) to analyze surgical procedures.

 ## Data Processing Pipeline